Ramon Guico Jr.

-Ramon Naval Guico Jr. (born December 10, 1953) is a Filipino politician who has been the representative of Pangasinan's 5th congressional district since 2022.
+Ramon "Monching" Naval Guico Jr. (born December 10, 1953) is a Filipino civil engineer, politician and businessman who has been the representative of Pangasinan's 5th congressional district since 2022.
 He is the President of the League of Municipalities of the Philippines (LMP) and former mayor of Binalonan, Pangasinan, which aims to strengthen the local government and provide faster and improved services to the people.
 He ran for Senator in the 2010 elections but lost.

 Early life and education

-He is the third child of Ramon Jacob Martin Guico Sr. and Vicenta Naval of Pangasinan and Isabela.
-Born an entrepreneur, Ramon at age 5 and throughout his elementary and high school was helping her mother, “Aling Quita” in their store.
+Guico was born on December 10, 1953 in Binalonan.
+He is the third child of Ramon Guico Sr. of Pangasinan and Vicenta Naval of Isabela.
+Born an entrepreneur, Ramon at age 5 and throughout his elementary and high school helped his mother, “Aling Quita” in their store.
 He was President of his high school student council.

 Ramon went to Baguio for college and took up civil engineering at the University of Baguio.
 He met his future wife, Arlyn, a pharmacist, in the nearby town of Santo Tomas.